Gladiator II: Box office

+four-part Beatles biopic series, in which Mescal is set to portray Paul McCartney.

 Critical response

 Washington was singled out and praised by critics.

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 62 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale (down from the first film's A), while those surveyed by PostTrak gave it a 77% overall positive score, with 64% saying they would "definitely recommend" it.

 Christopher Campbell at Rotten Tomatoes summarized the reviews as having praised the action, performances, story, and visuals, and said some argued that "plot-wise it's actually too similar to its predecessor".
 Nick Hyman at Metacritic stated that "most critics also feel that the film lives in the shadow of the more emotional and ultimately superior original."
 Early reactions from the film's first screening at Paramount Studios in Los Angeles on October 18, 2024, were positive.
 Critics praised Scott's direction, the set pieces, battle sequences and Mescal's and Washington's performances, mentioning that Scott and Washington could be nominated for the Academy Awards, but a few felt the film lacked an "emotional punch" when compared to the original film.
 Film critic Scott Menzel deemed the film Scott's best since The Martian (2015), a "big, bloody and bad ass action spectacle" that builds upon the original film's legacy.

 Filmmakers Christopher Nolan and Hannah Fidell named it among their favorite films of 2024.

+Peter Gillibrand and Naomi Clarke of the BBC recount that Russell Crowe "criticised the creators of the Gladiator sequel for not understanding 'what made the first one special'[; Crowe said that] there was a 'daily fight ... to keep that moral core of the character' when ... filming the original.
+'The amount of times they suggested sex scenes ... for Maximus – it's like "you're taking away his power",' he said.
+He also questioned the idea that Maximus had a relationship with ...
+Lucilla, describing it as 'crazy.'
+Russell also revealed people had come up to him in restaurants in Europe to complain after the sequel came out, to which he would say: 'It wasn't me, I didn't do it'."